Burger King premium burgers: Back Porch Grillers

 The Back Porch Grillers were introduced in 2002 as part of a plan to increase the company's sales ahead of the upcoming sale of Burger King from then owner Diageo to a group of investors led by Texas Pacific Group (TPG).
 In its press release announcing the product, Burger King stated the intent of the burgers was to evoke the taste of a grilled burger that one would cook at home.
 At the time of launch there were two flavors of the sandwich, the Homestyle and the Smokehouse Cheddar, both served on a "bakery-style" bun.
-A third type, the Black Stack BBQ Griller, was introduced as a product tie-in with Men in Black II two weeks later.
+A third type, the Black Stack BBQ Griller, was introduced as a product tie-in with Men in Black II two weeks later on June 3, 2002.
 Initial testing of the sandwich led to favorable scoring in customer surveys and a roughly 15% increase in sales without compromising the sales of other products such as the Whopper.
 Due to the favorable results in testing, the company pushed up the introduction of the sandwich nationally.
 However, the product was statemented into two variants due to the company's introduction of its new broiler line; these new broilers were designed to allow a greater flexibility of products with different cooking times and heat settings which allowed the company to sell thicker burgers that required more cooking times.
 At the time of the sandwiches' introduction, the new broiler units had only been introduced to about one tenth of its North American stores.
 In these stores the sandwich was made with a single, thicker 1/3 lbs patty; in those locations with the older units, the company used a pair of thinner 2.4 oz patties in a double burger sandwich.
 The use of the thinner patties resulted in numerous customer complaints that the sandwich was dry and not as tasteful as the thicker patty version.